bentruyman/pulverizr/README.md

     to squeeze every last bit out of your images.
 If Pulverizr detects an optimization, it overwrites the old image with the newly optimized one.

+    (Note: due to the way the args are parsed, two hyphens -- are required after binary flags if they appear before file paths)

     Options:

      General: